 The Success of WP Rocket (as seen by me)

-Here is how it their homepage looked in 2014:
+Here is how their homepage looked in 2014:

 4077 sites in orbit, huh?

-From 4000 sites to 1.3 million websites — this has to mean something.
-WP Rocket crossed the popularity of W3 Total Cache, WP Super Cache and others.
+This has to mean something.
+WP Rocket actually surpassed the popularity of W3 Total Cache, WP Super Cache and others.

-Reasons are basically the same what they should be, great product and even better customer support.
+The reasons are the same as what they should be, great product and even better customer support.